524D/mzrecal/README.md

 Recalibration affects the MS1 spectra as well as the precursor masses of the MS2 spectra.
 Search engines commonly report the difference between theoretical mass and measured mass for identified peptides.
-The following plot shows the improvement of mzRecal on a TOF dataset.
+The following plot shows the improvement of mzRecal on an Orbitrap and on a TOF dataset.
 ![ppm-histogram](./ppmerr.png)

 # Go packages for mzML and mzIdentML